lowjs/popularity/README.md

 Reload the page with your private repository.

-You should now see the repository on the web interface.
+You should see the repository on the web interface.

-Click the X to see the status of the checks.
+Click X to see the status of the checks.

 ![Sample](https://github.com/lowjs/popularity/blob/main/resource/10.png?raw=true)

-You can use this page to see the runtime of your algorithm.
+Runtime of your alogrithm can be seen in this page

 ![Sample](https://github.com/lowjs/popularity/blob/main/resource/time.png?raw=true)